How do I take a soil sample?

 You can take soil samples from autumn into spring.
 In any case after the harvest and before the next fertilisation.
 Please repeat such a test every two to three years.

 Dig into the soil using a clean spade to the appropriate depth (vegetables 0 – 25 cm; lawn 0 – 10 cm; fruit trees: 0 – 30 and 30 – 60 cm).
 Evenly remove earth from the top to the bottom on the straight cutting edge using a trowel.
 Mix 10 to 15 individual samples from one area in a bucket.

 Taking the type of soil and usage into account

-Once you have determined the pH value, you should take the type of soil and future crops into account.
-The measured pH value, and the type of soil, indicates a lime additive recommendation for home gardens.
+Once you have determined the pH value, you should take the type of soil and the future utilisation into account.
+We would like to recommend to you a table by the North Rhine-Westphalia Chamber of Agriculture.
+This is a table which, depending on the test result, i.e. the measured pH value, and based on the type of soil, indicates a lime additive recommendation for private gardens.
 Loam and loess soils in vegetable gardens should have a pH value of 7; sandy loam soils should have a pH value of 6.5 and loamy sand soils a pH value of 6.
 Purely sandy soils should not have a pH value of less than 5.5.

 Ideal pH values in vegetable and kitchen gardens

 Sandy loam soils 6.5